 Three of the four Directors with expiring terms elect to renew their term.

-The slate being presented for election to the Board of Directors for terms expiring January 2018 is as follows:
+The slate being presented for election to the Board of Directors for terms expiring at the end of January 2019 is as follows:

 1. Kevin Gudejko (Mainstreet Ventures)

 2. Nancy Shore (getDowntown / AAATA)